aws-samples/aws-health-aware/README.md

 $ git clone https://github.com/aws-samples/aws-health-aware.git
 $ cd aws-health-aware/terraform/Terraform_DEPLOY_AHA
 ```
-2. Update parameters file **terraform.tfvars** as below
+5. Update parameters file **terraform.tfvars** as below
  - *aha_primary_region* - change to region where you want to deploy AHA solution
  - *aha_secondary_region* - Required if needed to deploy in AHA solution in multiple regions, change to another region (Secondary) where you want to deploy AHA solution, Otherwise leave to default empty value.
  - *AWSOrganizationsEnabled* - change the value to `Yes`.
 If you do NOT have AWS Organizations enabled you should be following the steps for [AHA for users who are NOT using AWS Organizations](#aha-without-aws-organizations-using-terraform)
  - *AWSHealthEventType* - select whether you want to receive *all* event types or *only* issues.
- - Communications Channels section - enter the URLs, Emails and/or ARN of the [endpoints](https://github.com/aws-samples/aws-health-aware#configuring-an-endpoint) you configured previously.
+ - *Communications Channels* section - enter the URLs, Emails and/or ARN of the endpoints you configured previously.
-    - *EventBusName*
-    - *SlackWebhookURL*
-    - *MicrosoftTeamsWebhookURL*
-    - *AmazonChimeWebhookURL*
- - Email Setup section - enter the from and to addresses as well as the email subject.
+ - *Email Setup* section - enter the From and To Email addresses as well as the Email subject.
 If you aren't configuring email, just leave it as is.
-    - *FromEmail*
-    - *ToEmail*
-    - *Subject*
  - *EventSearchBack* - enter in the amount of hours you want to search back for events.
 Default is 1 hour.
  - *Regions* enter in the regions you want to search for events in.
 Default is all regions.
 You can filter for up to 10, comma separated (e.g. us-east-1, us-east-2).
  - *ManagementAccountRoleArn* - Leave it default empty value
+ - *S3Bucket* - type ***just*** the name of the S3 bucket where exclude file .csv you upload. leave it empty if exclude Account feature is not used.
  - *ExcludeAccountIDs* - type ***just*** the name of the .csv file you want to upload if needed to exclude accounts from monitoring, else leave it to empty.
-Please copy the csv file in the current working directory Terraform_DEPLOY_AHA.
  - *ManagementAccountRoleArn* - In ARN of the AWS Organizations Management Account assume role leave it set to default None, unless you are using a member account instead of the management account.
 Instructions for this configuration are in the next section.
 3. Deploy the solution using terraform commands below.
 ```